 Are all cancers hereditary?

 No. In fact, only about five to 10 percent of all cancers are inherited.
 Most cancers are due to an accumulation of damage to the DNA in our cells.
-This occurs naturally as we age, with most cancers occuring at older ages (50+).
+This occurs naturally as we age, with most cancers occurring at older ages (50+).
 The development of cancer is a multi-step process.
 This means that several different changes have to occur in the cell's DNA before cancer develops.
 An individual who inherits a cancer gene mutation is already one step ahead in this process.
 Thus, fewer steps have to happen before cancer develops, and cancer may be seen at younger ages than otherwise expected.

 What could indicate that I might be at hereditary risk for cancer?